8.2 Single Scan Processing in LixelStudio | XGRIDS Pro Guide

 Point Cloud Enhancement

 Generates a denser, more uniform point cloud at the cost of processing time.
-Available at 5 mm spacing for both L2 Pro and K1, and at 1 mm spacing for L2 Pro only.
-The 1 mm mode requires 128 GB RAM and substantial free disk space.
+Powered by the LixelUpSample algorithm, which LixelStudio uses in combination with the upgraded coloring pipeline to improve point density and detail preservation.
+Available at 5 mm spacing for both L2 Pro and K2, and at 1 mm spacing for L2 Pro only.
+The 1 mm mode requires 64 GB or more of RAM and substantial free disk space.
 Enhanced point clouds are segmented into chunks during processing.
 If a chunk fails, only that chunk needs to be reprocessed, not the entire scan.

 Point Cloud Segmentation